josemotta/IoT.Starter.Api/gpio-base/readme.md

 ## Capturing IR from remotes

-Following CNXSoft article [How to Control Your Air Conditioner with Raspberry Pi Board and ANAVI Infrared pHAT](https://www.cnx-software.com/2017/03/12/how-to-control-your-air-conditioner-with-raspberry-pi-board-and-anavi-infrared-phat/) the IR input maybe captured from any air conditioner, for example, my split models Comfee at home with remote control ref.
+Following CNXSoft article [How to Control Your Air Conditioner with Raspberry Pi Board and ANAVI Infrared pHAT](https://www.cnx-software.com/2017/03/12/how-to-control-your-air-conditioner-with-raspberry-pi-board-and-anavi-infrared-phat/) the IR input maybe captured from any air conditioner, for example, split model Comfee with remote control ref.
 RG06A6/BGE.

 #### /etc/lirc/lircd.conf.d/lircd-air.conf